jhipster/generator-jhipster-ionic/README.md

 #### Add Claims to Access Token

 In order to authentication successfully with your Ionic app, you have to do a bit more configuration in Okta.
 Since the Ionic client will only send an access token to JHipster, you need to 1) add a `groups` claim to the access token and 2) add a couple more claims so the user's name will be available in JHipster.

+**NOTE:** These steps will not be necessary if you're using a version of JHipster with [a `CustomClaimConverter`](https://github.com/jhipster/generator-jhipster/pull/12609).

 Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the **default** one.
 Click the **Claims** tab and **Add Claim**.
 Name it "groups" and include it in the Access Token.
 Set the value type to "Groups" and set the filter to be a Regex of `.*`.
 Click **Create**.